PostHog/posthog.com/contents/blog/how-to-measure-product-market-fit.md

 - **Type:** Leading indicator
 - **Good for:** Product-led companies

-To be clear... you _can't_ validate product-market fit _using word-of-mouth alone_.
+To be clear... you _can't_ validate product-market fit _using word of mouth alone_.
 That way lies madness.
 But it is a useful leading indicator _when confirmed using other metrics_, such as user engagement, and retention.

-Hopefully, you already have a strong grasp of your organic user growth via user signup, or whatever metric makes sense for your product.

-But you can, with a little work, also track word of mouth awareness and sentiment of your product.
+Hopefully, you already have a strong grasp of your organic user growth via user signups, or whatever metric makes sense for your product.
+But you can, with a little work, also track word-of-mouth awareness and sentiment of your product.
 Here are a few options.

 ### 1. Brand mention alerts